 I think that the Mars 909 would be better, but it's a bit past the legal point.

-Bicycle drive chains are not strong enough; I tore two bicycle chains with my unassisted legs last year.
+Bicycle drive chains are not strong enough for a heavy machine like these velocipedes I tore two bicycle chains with my unassisted legs on my mountain bike last year.
 So motor cycle chains or automotive belts are best unless you can just not accelerate hard enough to destroy the a bicycle chain.

 A good reason to use motorcycle sprockets is that you can change the size if you need a lower gear on your regular route's worst hill.

 Delta trikes and quads need a differential to use a single stage reduction; unless you can live with a lopsided traction drive (but that can push the nose of a delta trike to one side on wet hills).